Admitted international transfer students

 Go to My ASU

-Submit your measles, mumps and rubella immunization record
+Submit your measles, mumps and rubella immunization record (on-campus students only)

 All students born after Jan.
 1, 1957, are required to meet the following MMR immunization requirement before classes begin.
 You can upload required documentation in your ASU My Health Portal